Iodine, TSH & Thyroid Physiology: What You Need to Know

 Monitoring During Iodine Repletion

-Following iodine introduction, TSH may remain elevated for several months in some individuals while thyroid signalling adapts.
-During this period, Free T4, Free T3, and symptom trends provide more meaningful clinical context than TSH alone (2,4,9).
+Following iodine introduction, TSH may remain elevated for several months in some individuals while hypothalamic-pituitary-thyroid axis signalling adapts.
+During this period, Free T4, Free T3, and symptom trends provide more meaningful clinical context than TSH alone, as supported by Kohrle (2005), Leung and Braverman (2014), and Arthur and Beckett (1999) (2,4,9).

-Iodine supplementation is not appropriate for all individuals, particularly those with autoimmune thyroid disease, nodular thyroid conditions, or iodine sufficiency.
-Clinical supervision and appropriate testing are essential.
+Iodine supplementation is not appropriate for all individuals, particularly those with autoimmune thyroid disease (Hashimoto’s thyroiditis, Graves’ disease), nodular thyroid conditions, or iodine sufficiency.
+Clinical supervision including urinary iodine concentration (UIC) testing and thyroid antibody panels (anti-TPO, anti-thyroglobulin) is essential before and during supplementation.

 Frequently Asked Questions